christian-hobelsberger/PersonalWebsite/content/authors/admin/_index.md

 ---
 role: Statistics Student at LMU Munich | Data Science at Telefónica Germany
 avatar_filename: avatar.jpg
-bio: Statistics student at LMU Munich with a penchant for data analysis and chess!
+bio: Statistics student at LMU Munich with a penchant for data science and chess!
 interests:
   - Statistics
   - Machine Learning